arham-saif/cofi_website/content/blog/2018-03-15-responsive-iframes-for-shiny-apps.md

 HTML('<div data-iframe-height></div>')
 ```

-Finally, add this code to the parent HTML page you are embedding the shiny app in, in the position you want the app to render (change the source url in the iframe to your shiny app url):
+Finally, add this code to the parent HTML page you are embedding the shiny app in, in the position you want the app to render (change the source url in the iframe to your shiny app url).
+For the <a href="https://bookdown.org/yihui/blogdown/" target="_blank">blogdowners</a> amongst us, you can paste this HTML code straight into any <a href="https://rmarkdown.rstudio.com/" target="_blank">Rmarkdown</a> or regular markdown document:

 ```{html}
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/iframe-resizer/3.5.16/iframeResizer.min.js"></script>